 With all foods and drinks its not the amount of sugar or acid you have, it’s the frequency over which they are had.
 Keep these to meal times only to reduce the risk of decay.
 Start brushing as soon as the first tooth appears (usually at about 6 months of age), at least twice a day, especially at night with fluoride toothpaste as it will continue to protect the teeth while your child is asleep.”

-It's not just teeth that we have to worry about when a child falls asleep with their bottle – their ears are at risk too.
+It's not just teeth that can be affected when a child falls asleep with their bottle – their ears are at risk too.
 Whilst bottle-fed babies are always at higher risk of ear infections than their breastfed contemporaries, the risk is particularly high if a little one drinks from a bottle whilst lying down.
 This is because as a child sucks and swallows in a horizontal position, fluid (and germs) flow from the throat into the open tubes of the inner ear which can cause infection.
 In my experience, whilst very few parents would allow their baby to take a bottle lying down, as little ones enter toddlerhood, this practice becomes more common.

 Around their first birthday is when many little ones are starting to walk.
 Once a child is toddling around the place, he is likely to take his bottle with him.
 Continual sipping between meals will affect both his teeth and his appetite.
 After the first year, food rather than milk should be a child’s primary source of nutrition.
 There is good evidence that toddlers who are still drinking from a bottle tend to drink more than the recommended intake of milk for their age.
 This can lead to deficiencies in key minerals such as iron (and in turn, iron-deficient children often have sleep issues).
 Furthermore, research has demonstrated a link between prolonged bottle-use and obesity with children who are still drinking from a bottle on their second birthday being 30% more likely to be obese aged 5 and a half.